Top (album)

-Top is the second studio album by American rapper YoungBoy Never Broke Again.
-It was released on September 11, 2020, through Never Broke Again and Atlantic Records.
-It follows his debut album, Until Death Call My Name, released over two years before.
-It is YoungBoy's third project of 2020, following the mixtapes, 38 Baby 2 and Still Flexin, Still Steppin.
-Top consists of 21 tracks and includes guest appearances from Snoop Dogg and Lil Wayne.
+Top is the second studio album by American rapper YoungBoy Never Broke Again, released on September 11, 2020, by Never Broke Again and Atlantic Records.
+The album follows his debut album Until Death Call My Name, released over two years before.
+The album features guest appearances from Lil Wayne and Snoop Dogg, alongside production from Cheese, Cubeatz, DJ Suede the Remix God, JetsonMade, Smash David, and Wheezy.

-Background
+Top received generally positive reviews from critics who highlighted the album's versatility and material.
+It debuted at number one on the US Billboard 200 chart, in which it earned 126,000 album-equivalent units, of which 19,000 were pure album sales.
+Nine of the twenty-one tracks from the album debuted on the Billboard Hot 100.
+The album was supported by three singles: "All In", "Kacey Talk" and "Callin".

+Release and promotion

 Following the release of 38 Baby and after releasing music continuously for four years, YoungBoy announced that he would take a brief hiatus from releasing new music.
 At the time, he tweeted, "After Friday [38 Baby 2's release], I'll never release a song/album again until I'm in a better situation".
-He also publicly asked his label for his master's degree in exchange for four new albums.
+He also publicly asked his label for his masters in exchange for four new albums.
 However, the label declined this offer.
 The album was announced by YoungBoy on August 20 through his social media, along with the date, and indicated the project would consist of 18 tracks.
 By August 25, the album reached number one on Apple Music based on pre-orders alone.
+On August 30, Gaulden tweeted that he wanted to add additional tracks to the album to change it to 21.
+Just a day before the album's release, Gaulden shared the album's tracklist, previewing 21 songs alongside features from Lil Wayne and Snoop Dogg.

+Upon the album's release, Gaulden released the official music video for the album's eleventh cut, "Dead Trollz" directed by FlyGuyNick.
+Just a day later, on September 12, Gaulden released the official music video for the album's twentieth track, "Peace Hardly", also directed by FlyGuyNick.